-We continue to implement plans to enhance Daybreak's ability to continue as a going concern.
-The Company currently has a net revenue interest in 20 producing crude oil wells in our East Slopes Project located in Kern County, California.
-The revenue from these wells has created a steady and reliable source of revenue for the Company.
-Our average working interest in these wells is 36.6% and the average net revenue interest is 28.5%.
+We continue to implement plans to enhance our ability to continue as a going concern.
+Daybreak currently has a net revenue interest ("NRI") in 20 producing crude oil wells in its East Slopes Project located in Kern County, California (the "East Slopes Project").
+The revenue from these wells has created a steady and reliable source of income for the Company.
+The Company's average working interest ("WI") in these wells is 36.6% and the average net revenue interest ("NRI") is 27.6% for these same wells.

-In May 2022, the Company acquired Reabold California, LLC ("Reabold") from a third party.
-This property includes producing wells in both the Monterey and Contra Costa counties of California.
+In May 2022, we acquired Reabold California, LLC ("Reabold") from a third party.
+This property currently includes four producing wells, five shut-in wells, and two potential disposal wells in the Monterey and Contra Costa counties of California.
 This project includes four producing wells.
 We have a 50% working interest with a 40% net revenue interest in this project.

-In conjunction with our acquisition of Reabold, the Company was able to secure a capital raise of \$2,500,000 through the issuances of the Company's common stock.
+In conjunction with our acquisition of Reabold, we were able to secure a capital raise of \$2,500,000 through the issuances of the Company's common stock.

-The Company anticipates its revenue will continue to increase as the Company participates in the drilling of more wells in the East Slopes and Reabold projects in California.
+We anticipate our revenue will continue to increase as the Company participates in the drilling of more wells in the East Slopes and the Reabold Projects in California.
 Daybreak's sources of funds in the past have included the debt or equity markets and the sale of assets.
-It will be necessary for the Company to obtain additional funding from the private or public debt or equity markets in the future.
-However, the Company cannot offer any assurance that it will be successful in executing the aforementioned plans to continue as a going concern.
+It will be necessary for us to obtain additional funding from the private or public debt or equity markets in the future.
+However, we cannot offer any assurance that it will be successful in executing the aforementioned plans to continue as a going concern.